-After years of shadowing numerous Grammy-winning and nominated engineers and producers, I'm confident that I can help you achieve the sound in your head.
+I currently work at Paramount Recording Studios after years of shadowing numerous Grammy-winning/nominated engineers and producers in Chicago.
+I'm confident that I can help you achieve the sound in your head.
 Being an artist is challenging enough, so let me worry about the technical stuff!

-After years of cutting my teeth in Chicago under the engineers that brought you artists like G Herbo, DMX, Chance the Rapper, and many more Billboard chart-topping artists, I'm more than confident that I have the tools to bridge the gap between where you are at and where you want your sound to be!
+After years of cutting my teeth in Chicago under the engineers that brought you artists like G Herbo, DMX, Chance the Rapper, and many more Billboard chart-topping artists, I decided to take my career to Los Angeles where I was fortunate enough to be hired at the legendary Paramount Recording Studios.
+I am more than confident that I have the tools to bridge the gap between where you are and where you want your sound to be!

 Randy was very accomodating and up front, making the process very easy

 Took what had been good ideas on my hard drive for 6+ months, to a great song.
 Thorough, responsive and above all else bloody good at what he does, you’d be very (repeat very) hard-pressed to find anyone better.
 Thank you!